ymwjbxxq/cache-chache-and-cache-some-more.../README.md

 # CACHE CHACHE and CACHE some more… #

-Speaking with few nerds friends of mine, we were sharing experiences and stories and we end up maybe too much talking about cache and how many people (even us) apply cache without actually solving the problem behind.
+Speaking with few nerds friends of mine, we were sharing experiences and stories and we end up maybe too much talking about cache and how many people (even us) apply cache without actually solving the problem behind it.

 Adding cache and invalidation increase complexity and if we use it to hide problems like database queries, API calls that are too slow at some point they will bite us back.

-Cache should be used to decrease cost and increase performance not to solve them and so before applying cache maybe we should answer:
+A cache should be used to decrease cost and increase performance not to solve them and so before applying cache maybe we should answer:

 * Will cache reduce cost?
 * Will increase scalability and performance?
 * How stale data will affect the application?
 * Do we need cache or just rewrite part of the application to make it more scalable and performant?

-In AWS serverless world we have multiple level where we can cache:
+In AWS serverless world we have multiple levels where we can cache:

 ![picture](https://bitbucket.org/DanBranch/cache-chache-and-cache-some-more.../downloads/cache.png)

-The first place is CloudFront and his purpose is to reduce the number of requests to the origin.
+The first place is CloudFront and its purpose is to reduce the number of requests to the origin.

 Cloufront can cache content based on: